Humor writing. It’s important.

 Everyone has a sense of humor.

 Okay, that’s a total lie.
 We all have that one uncle, boss or ex with absolutely no sense of humor.
 Really, you didn’t like Deadpool at all?
-(FYI, that is kind of an old reference since it came out last year, BUT they are making a second movie so I squeezed it in there.)
+(FYI, that is kind of an old reference since it came out a while ago, BUT people are still talking about it so I squeezed it in there.)

 I digress.
 See, figuring out what kind of humor you have is key to working with your strengths.
 Do you have a highbrow sense of humor?
 Are you witty?
 Punny?
 Dry?
 If you aren’t really sure where you land, ask your friends and family.
 Once you know what comes natural to you, you can work on the areas that don’t – or steal jokes from your friends who are funny in a way you aren’t.